Sir-Jude/Distriflask/README.md

     logout_user()
 ```

-Finally, render one of the html file kept in the *templates* folder
+Finally, render one of the html templates kept in the *templates* folder
 ```
 return render_template("registration/login.html", context=object)
 ```

-Or redirect the user to a specific route, identifed by the name of its associatd function:
+Or redirect the user to a specific route, identifed by the name of its associated function:
 ```
 return redirect(url_for("login"))
 ```